|

 things like "I believe in Milton's interpretations of scripture", "I believe in

+nineteenth century popular theology" or "I don't feel like thinking about this."
 To be fair, all worldviews find certain facts difficult to work into their

 system.
 All belief systems encourage people to sweep things that don't fit under